dantan123/CS50/README.md

 This is the project where I got to build a CNN and experiment with different TensorFlow options.

 ### Key ideas:
+- multilayer neural network: artificial neural network with an input layer, an output layer, and at least one hidden layer
 - image convolution: applying a filter that adds each pixel value of an image to its neighbours, weighted according to a kernel matrix
+- pooling: reducing the size of an input by sampling from regions in the input
 - max pooling: pooling by choosing the max value in each region
+- dropout: temporaily removing units - selected at random - from a neural network to prevent over-reliance on certain units

+### Key Observations:
+One of the key objectives of this project is to investigate the effects of the varying the parameters inside a convolutional neural network (CNN).

+In general, it can be observed that increasing the number of convolutional and pooling layers also increases the accuracy of the model.
+This is achieved by applying the convolutional and pooling twice.
+The first convolution and pooling allow lower-level features to be extracted such as edges, curves, and shapes of the images.
+The second time allow more higher level and complex features to be extracted.

+Increasing the number of filters in the convolutional layer does not affect the overall accuracy of the model for a number of 10 epochs, even though the initial accuracies are low.
+Increasing the filter number or sizes increases the abstractions of the model.
+It can be reasoned that as the number of layers increase and as higher-level features need be extracted, increasing the filter number and sizes can increase the representational power of the layers.

+It can also be observed that increasing the number and sizes of hidden layers neither improve nor worsen the accuracy of the model and the neural network.
+On the other hand, while increasing the size of max pooling reduces the size of input, it comes at a significant drop of accuracy.